StanfordBioinformatics/dockerflow/va_mvp/sv_caller/README.md

 This is the current draft of 'pindel-task.yaml', the Pindel task file.
 The task file describes everything involved in executing the Pindel task.
 This includes inputs, outputs, and the commands that will be run in the Pindel docker image.
 Currently it only has values for the name, description, and docker:imageName.
 As we figure out more about running Pindel, we can fill in these values.

 The docker image is named gcr.io/your_project_name/task_name.
-We haven't created the docker image yet, but I already have enough information to infer what it will be named.
-Once I know more about how breakdancer works, I can fill in the sections for input/output parameters and the command to be run in docker.
+We haven't created the docker image yet, but already have enough information to infer what it will be named.
+Once we know more about running Pindel, we can fill in the sections for input/output parameters and the command to be run in docker.

 ## <a name="build-docker"></a>Build the Docker image
 Docker images are the engines that perform all the operations in Dockerflow.
 Each task in our dockerflow will be associated with a docker image and each image can be customized with executables and scripts specially designed to carry out that task.